 Those tackling the hurdles course face six flights per circuit – two in the straight out into the country, two in the backstretch and one each in the final two straight sections.
 For the same reasons as those which apply to the final fence, it is again the last of these hurdles which can prove the most problematic.
 Hurdles contests are held over distances of 2m, 2m3½f, 2m5½f and 3m1½f with the course again featuring a run-in of 300 yards following then final flight.

 Hereford hasn’t been the happiest of hunting grounds for favourite backers overall, but there has been a small window of opportunity in the handicap chase contests.
-Supporters of the market leader in such events have been rewarded with a 34% strike rate and level stakes profit of more than £6.
+Supporters of the market leader in such events have been rewarded with a 34% strike rate and level stakes net win of more than £6.